How to debug Enhancer for YouTube™

 YouTube experiments

-YouTube is continuously experimenting UI changes and other things that can prevent Enhancer for YouTube™ from working as expected, so by default the extension blocks some experiments, but that can cause unexpected issues on YouTube too.
+YouTube is constantly experimenting with UI changes and other features that can prevent Enhancer for YouTube™ from working as expected.
+By default, the extension blocks some of these experiments, but this can also cause unexpected issues on YouTube.

 Since version 3 it's possible to allow all experiments, but this feature cannot be implemented as a setting in the options page because it must be executed immediately when the page load begins, and at this stage your preferences cannot be retrieved, this is why we must create a cookie named “efyt_allow_experiments” that will be used by the extension.